On behalf of The Law Office of Gustavo E. Frances, P.A.

 Only the person providing the financial support can deduct alimony.
 The recipient will report spousal support as income.
 This rule only applies if these payments were part of a court agreement otherwise this tax policy will not apply.

-Everybody is required to have health insurance for themselves, children or dependents.
-If you are not longer covered by a jointly policy, you may have to purchase a new health care insurance, which can be very costly, but you will avoid tax penalties.
+Everybody is required to have health insurance for themselves, children, or dependents.
+If you are not longer covered by a joint policy, you may have to purchase a new health care insurance, which can be very costly, but you will avoid tax penalties.

 Even when you and your former spouse arrive at a mutual arrangement, the divorce process can be difficult and heartbreaking for many divorcing couples.
 We can handle all the legal aspects so you can focus on your family.